-#5 Updated by Dipan Mehta almost 8 years ago
+#5 Updated by Dipan Mehta about 8 years ago

 No!
 I beg to differ - the author is not asking that multiple users be assigned "simultaneously".
 Suppose 10 issues, have been assigned to me, i work on them and then state the state and assign to 'testers' - now if you search issues that have been assigned to me, are NONE!